shashwatssp/MFine_project/README.md

 # Problem Statement
-Build a small backend service using JavaScript, NodeJS, Express JS & MongoDB It should constitute of 3 APIs.
+Build a small backend service using JavaScript, NodeJS, Express JS & MongoDB.
+It should constitute of 3 APIs:

 First API : Accepts medicine name and composition Second API : Allows Partial Search